-- Part of a receptionist or assistant’s job is to prevent unwelcome sales calls getting any further.
+- Part of an assistant’s job is to prevent unwelcome sales calls getting any further.
 Explain the benefit the customer will get from taking your call or giving you an appointment.

 When you make contact with decision-makers, treat them considerately

 - Check that you are talking at a convenient time.
 Be ready to keep your call short.

 Engage the customer’s interest